Home » Dinner » One Pot Creamy Broccoli Pasta

 One Pot Creamy Broccoli Pasta

-This One Pot Creamy Broccoli Pasta is a cheesy, creamy, dreamy dinner that's packed full of broccoli, and on the table in just 25 minutes!
+Our One Pot Creamy Broccoli Pasta is a cheesy, creamy, dreamy dinner that’s packed full of broccoli, and on the table in just 25 minutes!

 It’s another one pot wonder, friends!
 And let me tell you, this one has become one of our go-to!
 My girls and my husband absolutely love this One Pot Creamy Broccoli Pasta, and I love how fast and easy it is, plus the amount of broccoli it’s packed full with!
 This meal has come to the rescue for us so many times lately when we’re approaching dinner time but had nothing planned!